|

 (polynomial equations with the power of five).
 However, the golden

-equations provided the golden ratio a/b is not reduced into
+higher order equations provided the golden ratio a/b is not

-one number and a/b as well as b/a are allowed as solutions.
+reduced into one number and a/b as well as b/a are

 Finally, a

 personal story.
-This is a bit technical but the
+This is bit technical but the

 idea is that there exists a much engraved and authoritative proof